Deforestation in Laos: Legislation

 This is a 2001 MODIS image of southeastern Asia.
 In eastern Thailand, the deforested brown area that dominates the center of the image outlines the country's border with Laos and Cambodia and is evidence of ongoing deforestation.
 Deforestation is a major contributor to regional flooding.

 The government moved to reconcile its opposing objectives of decentralized forestry management and environmental protection.
-In January 1989, the government imposed a ban on logging—initially announced in January 1988 as a ban on the export of unprocessed wood—although exemptions are granted on a case-by-case basis.
-This measure was followed by the imposition of high export taxes on timber and other wood products, included in the June 1989 tax reforms.

 Toward the end of 1989, logging was again permitted, but only based on quotas extended to individual forestry enterprises.
 In response to the restrictions, production of unprocessed logs, both roundwood or timber decreased slightly in 1989.
 However, according to the Asian Development Bank, production more than recovered the following year.

 The effect of the restrictions is most clearly shown in the export statistics for 1989—exports of timber and wood products had decreased by 30 percent from the previous year.
 In 1991 a new decree banned all logging until further notice, in hopes of controlling widespread illegal logging and subsequent environmental destruction.
 However, there was little practical impact, and illegal logging remains widespread.
 The smuggling of logs to Thailand also is significant.

 Prime Minister Thongloun Sisoulith on 13 May 2016 issued Prime Minister's Order No. 15 which banned the export of unfinished wood products including timber and logs.